-Figure 77 Configuration > Object > User > Setting
+Figure 83 Configuration > Object > User > Setting

-Table 51 Configuration > Object > User > Setting
+Table 45 Configuration > Object > User > Setting

 LABEL DESCRIPTION User Default Setting Default Authentication Timeout Settings These authentication timeout settings are used by default when you create a new user account.
 They also control the settings for any existing user accounts that are set to use the default settings.
 You can still manually configure any user account's authentication timeout settings.
 Edit Double-click an entry or select it and click Edit to open a screen where you can modify the entry's settings.
 This field is a sequential value, and it is not associated with a specific entry.
 User Type These are the kinds of user account the Zyxel Device supports. admin - this user can look at and change the configuration of the Zyxel Device limited-admin - this user can look at the configuration of the Zyxel Device but not to change it user - this is used for embedded RADIUS server and SNMPv3 user access Lease Time This is the default lease time in minutes for each type of user account.
 It defines the number of minutes the user has to renew the current session before the user is logged out.
 Admin users renew the session every time the main screen refreshes in the Web Configurator.

+Table 45 Configuration > Object > User > Setting (continued)

-Reauthentication Time This is the default reauthentication time in minutes for each type of user account.
+LABEL DESCRIPTION Reauthentication Time This is the default reauthentication time in minutes for each type of user account.
 It defines the number of minutes the user can be logged into the Zyxel Device in one session before having to log in again.
 Unlike Lease Time , the user has no opportunity to renew the session without logging out.
-User Logon Settings

-Table 51 Configuration > Object > User > Setting (continued)

-LABEL DESCRIPTION Limit the number of simultaneous logons for administration account Select this check box if you want to set a limit on the number of simultaneous logins by admin users.
+Login Security Enable Password Complexity Select this to enforce the following conditions in a user password.
+New user accounts will have to set passwords following this complexity rule.
+The password must consist of at least 8 characters and should include at least: 1 uppercase alphabetic character.
+1 lowercase alphabetic character.
+1 numeric character.
+1 special character like '@','\$','!'
+Note: This does not affect the existing accounts.
+User Logon Settings Limit the number of simultaneous logons for administration account Select this check box if you want to set a limit on the number of simultaneous logins by admin users.
 If you do not select this, admin users can login as many times as they want at the same time using the same or different IP addresses.
 Maximum number per administration account This field is effective when Limit for administration account is checked.
 Type the maximum number of simultaneous logins by each admin user.
 User Lockout Settings Enable logon retry limit Select this check box to set a limit on the number of times each user can login unsuccessfully (for example, wrong password) before the IP address is locked out for a specified amount of time.
 Maximum retry count This field is effective when Enable logon retry limit is checked.
 Type the maximum number of times each user can login unsuccessfully before the IP address is locked out for the specified lockout period .
 The number must be between 1 and 99.
 Lockout period This field is effective when Enable logon retry limit is checked.
 Type the number of minutes the user must wait to try to login again, if logon retry limit is enabled and the maximum retry count is reached.
 This number must be between 1 and 65,535 (about 45.5 days).
 Apply Click Apply to save the changes.
 Reset Click Reset to return the screen to its last-saved settings.